apache/cordova-cli/README.md

     $ ./bin/cordova

-## Creating A Project
+## Creating A Cordova-Based Project

     $ cordova create [directory]

 Creates a Cordova application.
-When called with no arguments, `cordova create` will generate an example project for each supported platform in the current directory.
+When called with no arguments, `cordova create` will generate a Cordova-based project in the current directory.

 A Cordova application built with cordova-client will have the following directory structure: